amandeepmittal/amanhimself.dev/src/content/blog/upload-image-to-cloudinary-using-expo-camera.md

 Camera API from the `expo-camera` library uses a method called `takePictureAsync()` to take a picture.
 It saves the photographed image in the app's cache directory by default.

-The method accepts a configuration object with different options such as quality, base64, skipProcessing, exif, etc. We will use two options:
+The method accepts a configuration object with different options such as quality, base64, skipProcessing, exif, and more.
+We will use two options:

 - `quality` to specify the compression rate of the image snapped
 - `base64` to include the image data in Base64 format.